Alar Rikberg

 Alar Rikberg (born 11 August 1981) is an Estonian volleyball coach, sport personnel and former indiaca player.

 He was born in Tartu.
-In 2003 he graduated from the University of Tartu in public relations speciality.
+In 2003, he graduated from the University of Tartu in public relations speciality.

 He has won silver medal at World Indiaca Championships.

-After 2010 he was the head of Tartu Tennis School.
-2005–2018 he was the statistician of Estonia men's national volleyball team.
-Since 2020 he is the head coach of volleyball team Bigbank Tartu.
+After 2010, he was the head of Tartu Tennis School.
+2005–2018 he was the statistician of Estonia men's national volleyball team, 2019–22 statistician and an assistant coach, and from 2023 the head coach of Estonian national team.

+Since 2020, he is the head coach of volleyball team Bigbank Tartu.

 His brother is volleyball player Rait Rikberg.